 Information about the client

-The next section of the form should include any important information about the clean, that is specific to their house.
+The next section of the form should include any important information about the cleaning, that is specific to their house.
 For example: How does the client want you to enter the home?
-Does the client have any no touch items in the house?
+Does the client have any no-touch items in the house?
 Any pets, what are their names, and where will they be?

 Ask the client what to do if a door is closed in the home.
 Sometimes this indicates a do not enter.
-Ask if it is ok for the cleaners to enter bedrooms or bathrooms with closed doors and clean.
-Sometime clients will have out of town guests you are not expecting.
+Ask if it is ok for the cleaners to enter bedrooms or bathrooms with closed doors and clean them.
+Sometimes clients will have out-of-town guests you are not expecting.
 If a door is shut for privacy you will need to know what is expected.

 3. Customer Policies